mail-de/mailheadercheck/README.md

 * Zero or more than one From:-header will result in a reject (reason: RFC violation)
 * More than one Subject:-header will result in a reject (reason: RFC violation)
 * Zero or more than one Date:-header will result in a reject (reason: RFC violation)
 * Zero or more than one e-mail address is listed in the From:-header.
 This is a limitation and will probably change in the future by adding a header.
   Currently this results in a reject.
 * An empty or invalid Date:-header will result in a reject (reason: RFC violation)
 * A Subject:-header which is too long will result in a reject
+* More than one Sender:-header will result in a reject (reason: RFC violation)
+* More than one Reply-To:-header will result in a reject (reason: RFC violation)
+* More than one To:-header will result in a reject (reason: RFC violation)
+* More than one Cc:-header will result in a reject (reason: RFC violation)
+* More than one Message-ID:-header will result in a reject (reason: RFC violation)
+* More than one In-Reply-To:-header will result in a reject (reason: RFC violation)
+* More than one References:-header will result in a reject (reason: RFC violation)

 ## Installation